Koefte/Verge/README.md

 ## Functionality

-The program creates an ast from tokenized input and analyzes said ast for the polynomial degree performing L'Hopitals until a result is reached.
+The program creates an ast from tokenized input and analyzes said ast for the polynomial degree performing L'Hopitals until a result is reached, if the function includes trig functions , the sandwich lemma is used to check for convergence